What about secondhand cigar smoke?

-Like all tobacco, cigars can also contain radioactive elements, which may contribute further to the cancer risk.
+Like all tobacco, cigars can also contain radioactive elements, which may add to the cancer risk.

 There are some differences between cigar and cigarette smoke, though.
 These differences are due to the aging and fermenting of cigar tobacco and the fact that the cigar wrapper is not as porous as cigarette paper.